Can I tour the Cyert Center before my child is enrolled?

 When does the Cyert Center close?

 We follow Carnegie Mellon University's calendar and are closed when the University is closed.
-We also provide one week of in-service for our educators each August to prepare for the upcoming program year and 1/2 day professional development days throughout the year.
+We also provide one week of in-service for our educators each August to prepare for the upcoming program year, as well as full and half-day professional development days throughout the year.
 The list of these days is prepared in February and given to families along with their yearly contracts.
 Tuition is not reduced during these days.

 What is your discipline policy?

 The Cyert Center adheres to the NAEYC Guidelines for Developmentally Appropriate Practice and Guidelines to Accreditation as well as the Pennsylvania Department of Public Welfare standards.
 The Cyert Center recommends behavior management practices that are proactive and preventative as a first measure.
 An enriched environment, on-going observation of individual children, as well as a style of close supervision and interaction support this recommendation.